 Elevate your Tree

 Placing your tree in an elevated position is by far the easiest way of preventing a lot of issues.
 Not only does it help prevent your dog from tugging on the branches, eating something they shouldn’t, and using it as a peeing post.
-But it also stops them drinking from the water reservoir which could make them sick.
+But it also stops them from drinking from the water reservoir, which could make them sick.

 Cornering your Tree